Waiting time for payments to businesses lengthens

 Approximately two-thirds of SMES surveyed said they favour a statutory 30-day payments regime with no opt-outs

-Businesses in Ulster are the slowest to get paid across Ireland, according to a new survey that shows it can take up to 70 days companies there receive payment.
+Businesses in Ulster are the slowest to get paid across Ireland, according to a new survey that shows it can take up to 70 days for companies there to receive payment.

 The ISME study shows payment time for Irish companies generally has widened from 55 to 59 days on average since last August with businesses working in manufacturing and construction waiting the longest on payment.